How Do You Plan a Corporate Hackathon?

 How do I make hackathons inclusive for non-technical employees?

-How long should a corporate hackathon last?
+How long should my hackathon last?

 How many people should be on a hackathon team?